Differential Bundles in Commutative Algebra and Algebraic Geometry: Differential Bundles for (Affine) Schemes

 \begin{theorem} For a scheme $A$, there is an equivalence of categories between differential bundles over $A$ in the tangent category $\mathsf{SCH}$ and the opposite category of quasicoherent sheaves of modules over $A$. \end{theorem}

-\begin{remark} \normalfont By Corollary \ref{cor:slice_schemes} and Proposition \ref{prop:slice_diff_bundles}, for any scheme $A$, there is a similar result for the tangent category of schemes over $A$. \end{remark}
+\begin{remark} By Corollary \ref{cor:slice_schemes} and Proposition \ref{prop:slice_diff_bundles}, for any scheme $A$, there is a similar result for the tangent category of schemes over $A$. \end{remark}

-\section{Future work}
+\section{Future Work}

-Understanding differential bundles in the tangent categories of commutative rings, affine schemes, and schemes is just the beginning of applying tangent category theory to algebra and algebraic geometry.
+Understanding differential bundles in the tangent categories of commutative rings, affine schemes, and schemes is just the beginning of applying tangent category theory to commutative algebra and algebraic geometry.
 There are many possible future avenues for exploration based on this work, such as: \begin{itemize} \item The most immediate next step is to understand how connections in tangent categories apply to these examples.
 They seem closely related to connections on modules \cite[Section 8.2]{connections_cqft}, but more work needs to be done to understand the precise relationship between the two notions. \item Tangent categories have a notion of differential forms and de Rham cohomology \cite{deRham}.
 Initial investigation with this idea suggests that for affine schemes over $R$, when the coefficient object is taken to be the polynomial ring $R[x]$, then this tangent category cohomology recreates algebraic de Rham cohomology.
-However, again more investigation is required to prove this completely.
+However, more work is required to prove this.
 Moreover, \cite{deRham} also develops a second notion of cohomology: sector form cohomology.
 It is not clear what this should give in the algebraic geometry setting. \item In \cite{joyce}, Dominic Joyce develops algebraic geometry in the setting of $C^{\infty}$-rings.
-It seems likely that the categories involved are tangent categories, and one expects many of the tangent categories theory ideas, applied to this example, recreate the corresponding notions Joyce has developed. \item A key idea in algebraic geometry is that of a \emph{smooth} morphism or object.
+It seems likely that the categories involved are tangent categories, and so hopefully tangent category theory applied to this particular example will recreate the corresponding notions Joyce has developed. \item A key idea in algebraic geometry is that of a \emph{smooth} morphism or object.
 It would be interesting to see if such a notion could be generalized to arbitrary tangent categories (in such a way, that, for example, all objects in the tangent category of smooth manifolds are smooth). \item Finally, the Serre-Swan theorem provides a very different way to compare vector bundles to modules.
-It would be interesting to see a proof for the Serre-Swan theorem based on some of the results of this paper. \end{itemize}
+It would be interesting to see if one could give a proof of the Serre-Swan theorem using the results of this paper. \end{itemize}